Smoked Gouda Mac and Cheese

 This mac and cheese recipe is cooked on your stove top in a cast iron skillet.
 It’ll be ready in under 30 minutes, and it’s pretty foolproof.
 Best to ditch the boxed stuff, and make your own mac and cheese from scratch instead!
 Full instructions and ingredients are available in the printable recipe card below.

-2. Make the sauce.
-Using a 12″ cast iron skillet, melt the butter over medium heat on your stove top.
+- Make the sauce.
+Using a 12-inch cast iron skillet or large saucepan, melt the butter over medium heat on your stove top.
 Add the flour and whisk until a smooth paste forms.
 Next, whisk in the mustard powder.
 Carefully pour in the half and half, whisking frequently until the mixture comes to a boil.
 Reduce the heat to low and add in the cream cheese.
 Whisk until smooth.
-Finally, add in the cheddar and smoked Gouda cheeses and stir until melted and creamy.
+Finally, add in the cheddar and smoked Gouda cheeses and stir until you have a cheesy sauce with a creamy texture.

-• Make it creamy!
-For an even creamier sauce, add in an additional 1/2 cup of half and half to the cast iron skillet when making the sauce.
+- Make it creamy!
+For an even creamier sauce, add in an additional ½ cup of half and half or whole milk to the cast iron pan when making the sauce.
 This will add some additional moisture and extra sauce for your noodles.

 More Mac and Cheese Recipes